 Quality Courses Led By Experienced Educators

-PLS 3rd Learning’s course instructors have firsthand experience working with superintendents, administrators, teachers, and students.
-Many of them are currently practicing classroom teachers or administrators.
-As qualified content experts, our instructors have a mastery over the subject(s) they teach and use diverse instructional strategies to teach for understanding.
+The PLS instructor cadre has firsthand experience working within the educational system.
+As qualified course-content experts, our instructors have a mastery over the research-based theory they teach and use diverse instructional strategies to teach for mastery and application of learning.
 Each instructor is evaluated, observed, and coached by master instructors who provide constructive feedback on a regular basis.

 Our faculty members are thoroughly screened and expertly trained.

-After all application materials are received and reviewed by PLS 3rd Learning, the candidate will be scheduled for a formal interview that is designed to uncover the characteristics and qualities sought in an instructor.
+After all application materials are received and reviewed by PLS, the candidate will be scheduled for a formal interview that is designed to uncover the characteristics and qualities sought in an instructor.

 Qualified instructor candidates receive formal training from an experienced mentor for each course they hope to teach.
 Specialized training emphasizes skills used in online and on-site learning environments.

-All PLS 3rd Learning instructors receive ongoing guidance and support, both during a course and between course offerings, from PLS 3rd Learning and master instructors.
+All PLS instructors receive ongoing guidance and support, both during a course and between course offerings, from PLS and master instructors.

 At the conclusion of each class, participants formally evaluate the instructor’s efficacy, the class experience, and the course in general.
 These evaluations are returned to the central office and scored.
 The instructor and partner institution each receive a composite summary of the evaluations, including written comments.
 Instructors use this feedback to adjust and improve how they teach the course.

 PLS conducts regular intensive instructor meetings, during which they have the opportunity to engage in serious dialogue about systemic matters and individual courses.
 PLS instructors also have time to improve their own instructional expertise through peer-led demonstrations and collaborative discussions.